 That cost can quickly add up and lead to even more stress during this time.
-I wanted to share some different ways you can lower fertility costs if this is an option you are looking into pursuing.
+I wanted to share some different ways you can lower fertility costs if fertility treatment is an option you are looking into pursuing.

 Do your Research